-But don’t expect your kids to understand -- or even care -- about those things.
+But don’t expect kids to understand -- or even care -- about those things.
 Your job is to make them see that exercise is fun.
-When exercise feels like play, your whole family will enjoy it more and be more likely to stick with it.
+When exercise feels like play, the whole family will enjoy it more and be more likely to stick with it.

 You already know the benefits of healthy eating, and you try to eat well.
 So what's keeping your family from eating high-quality foods -- a variety of fruits, vegetables, whole grains, and lean sources of protein?
 And how can you help them eat better?